Saturday, April 7, 2012

 Born This Day:

-1917: Mongo Satamaria, who gave us one of The Top 100 Instrumentals of the Rock Era ("Watermelon Man"), was born in Havana, Cuba; died February 1, 2003 in Miami, Florida.
+1917: Mongo Santamaria, who gave us one of The Top 100 Instrumentals of the Rock Era* ("Watermelon Man"), was born in Havana, Cuba; died February 1, 2003 in Miami, Florida after suffering a stroke.

-1920: Ravi Shankar (Robindro Shaunkor Chowdhury), sitar player who worked with George Harrison and performed at both Woodstock and the 1967 Monterey Pop Festival, and was the father of singer Norah Jones, was born in Varanasi, United Privinces, Indian Empire; died December 11, 2012 in San Diego, California.
+1920: Ravi Shankar (Robindro Shaunkor Chowdhury), sitar player who worked with George Harrison and performed at both Woodstock and the 1967 Monterey Pop Festival, and was the father of singer Norah Jones, was born in Varanasi, United Provinces, India; died December 11, 2012 in San Diego, California.

 1937: Charlie Thomas of the Drifters was born in Lynchburg, Virginia.

-1938: Spencer Dryden, drummer of Jefferson Airplane.
-Dryden, was born in New York City; died of cancer January 11, 2005
+1938: Spencer Dryden, drummer of Jefferson Airplane, was born in New York City; died of cancer in Petaluma, California January 11, 2005

-1943: Mick Abrahams, guitarist of Blodwyn Pig and Jethro Tull, was born in Bedfordshire, England.
+1943: Mick Abrahams, guitarist of Blodwyn Pig and Jethro Tull, was born in Luton, Bedfordshire, England.

 1946: Bill Kreutzmann, drummer of Grateful Dead, was born in Palo Alto, California.

-1947: Florian Schneider-Esleben of Kraftwerk, who scored their biggest hit with "Autobahn" in 1975
+1947: Florian Schneider-Esleben, flautist, violinist and guitarist and a founding member of Kraftwerk, which scored their biggest hit with "Autobahn" in 1975, was born in Kattenhorn, Germany.

 1949: John Oates, singer, songwriter and producer of Hall and Oates, was born in New York City.